swissfintechinnovations/.github/profile/README.md

 ## Collaboration

 If you are interested in providing feedback, please visit the Common API website mentioned above.
-There, you will find the information mecessary to contact us.
+There, you will find the information necessary to contact us.